Matthew Bible: Translation

 The remaining books of the Old Testament and the Apocrypha were the work of John Rogers and Myles Coverdale.
 Coverdale originally translated primarily from German and Latin sources and in the Matthew Bible they used the original language texts to translate.
 Historians often tend to treat Coverdale and Tyndale like competitors in a race to complete the monumental and arduous task of translating the biblical text.
 One is often credited to the exclusion of the other.
 In reality they knew each other and occasionally worked together.
 Contemporary historian John Foxe states that they were in Hamburg translating the Pentateuch together as early as 1529.

 The Prayer of Manasseh was the work of John Rogers.
 Rogers translated from a French Bible printed two years earlier (in 1535).
 Rogers compiled the completed work and added the preface, some marginal notes, a calendar and an almanac.

 Of the three translators, two met with martyrdom.
 Tyndale was strangled to death and his body burned on 6 October 1536 in Vilvoorde, Belgium.
 John Rogers was "tested by fire" on 4 February 1555 at Smithfield, England; the first to meet this fate under Mary I of England.
 Myles Coverdale was employed by Cromwell to work on the Great Bible of 1539, the first officially authorized English translation of the Bible.

 Time and extensive scholastic scrutiny have judged Tyndale the most gifted of the three translators.
-Dr. Westcott (in his History of the English Bible) states that "The history of our English Bible begins with the work of Tyndale and not with that of Wycliffe."
-The quality of his translations has also stood the test of time, coming relatively intact even into modern versions of the Bible.
+Dr. Westcott (in his History of the English Bible) claims that "The history of our English Bible begins with the work of Tyndale and not with that of Wycliffe."
+The quality of his translations and choices have also stood the test of time, coming relatively intact even into modern versions of the Bible.
 A. S. Herbert, Bible cataloguer, says of the Matthew Bible, "this version, which welds together the best work of Tyndale and Coverdale, is generally considered to be the real primary version of our English Bible", upon which later editions were based, including the Geneva Bible and King James Version.
 Professor David Daniell recounts that, "New Testament scholars Jon Nielson and Royal Skousen observed that previous estimates of Tyndale's contribution to the KJV 'have run from a high of up to 90% (Westcott) to a low of 18% (Butterworth)'.
-By a statistically accurate and appropriate method of sampling, based on eighteen portions of the Bible, they concluded that for the New Testament Tyndale's contribution is about 83% of the text, and in the Old Testament 76%.
-Thus the Matthew Bible, though largely unrecognized, significantly shaped and influenced English Bible versions in the centuries that followed its first appearance.
+By a statistically accurate and appropriate method of sampling, based on eighteen portions of the Bible, they concluded that for the (KJV) New Testament Tyndale's contribution is about 83% of the text, and in the Old Testament 76%.
+However, these studies do not in turn deal with the contributions of previous versions to Tyndale.

+The Matthew Bible, though largely unrecognized, significantly shaped and influenced English Bible versions in the centuries that followed its first appearance.